Overview

 continuum

 The continuum of interaction for NUI interaction is very large.
-NUI (Natural user interfaces) describes a range of philosophies which centre on making the user interface invisible and obvious.
-NUI interfaces can be used with many input devices including keyboard, mouse, touch, multi touch, near touch, voice, pen, gaze / eye tracking and 3D input.
+NUI (Natural user interfaces) describes a range of philosophies which center on making the user interface invisible and obvious.
+NUI interfaces can be used with many input devices including keyboard, mouse, touch, multi touch, near touch, voice, pen, gaze / eye tracking, 3D input, VR, AR and mixed reality (XR).

 The use of machine learning, machine vision, speech processing, big data queries and natural language processing are all part of making these inputs seem to be more natural as we can increasingly take more types of ‘human’ input.